arunkumarn-eee/tech/docs/blogs/raspberry-pi-pico/interfacing-16x2-I2C-lcd-display-with-raspberry-pi-pico-and-micropython/index.md

 ---
-title: 'how to interface 16x2 LCD display in serial mode using 2 wire system.'
+title: 'How to interface 16x2 LCD display in serial mode using 2 wire system.'
 description: Learn how to connect a 16x2 I2C LCD display to a Raspberry Pi Pico using simple MicroPython code.
 This easy guide shows you how to set it up and display messages step by step.
 authors:
   -